 Higher-quality recruits and employees

 Job seekers rely on a company’s online reputation when making application decisions.
 It’s one of the most important factors when recruits evaluate a potential workplace.
 A good reputation makes it easier for you to recruit top applicants.
-That translates into both a lower cost of hiring and a higher quality workforce.
+That translates into a lower hiring cost and a higher quality workforce.
 On the other hand, a bad reputation can cost your company more money with each hire (at least 10% more, according to the Harvard Business Review).
 A Career Builder survey found that 71% of workers would not apply to a company with negative publicity.

 Bad corporate reputation damages your business